guardian/cql/README.md

 - [ ] Web component - async lookup
   - [ ] Implement async lookup in language server
   - [ ] UI
+- [ ] Ensure content is displayed when server does not respond
+- [ ] Error handling for 4/5xx

 ### Notes